cameronDz/homepage-ui/README.md

 1. Once the transfer is done, a cache clear on a local browser can verify the changes went through with the new deploy.

 ## TODO ##
-1. Upgrade to Angular 10.x.x
+- [ ] Upgrade to Angular 10.x.x
+- [ ] Set services to fetch JSON files from S3

 ## Generated NG sections ##